swcarpentry/managing-research-software-projects/_episodes/09-packaging.md

     *   Often complex (because they're solving complex problems)
     *   Focus on libraries - generally don't address extra development tools

-> ## There Was a Better Way
->
-> Rather than relying on human beings to update version numbers appropriately as software changes,
-> a method called *design by contract* relies on precise specifications of what functions do
-> in order to determine whether an upgrade will break existing behavior.
-> Unfortunately, design by contract has never become widespread.
-{: .callout}

 > ## Dependencies
 >
-> 1. Describe your project's dependencies in the format shown above.
+> 1. Describe your project's dependencies in the format shown above
+>     (or if you're using some other package management system, its preferred format).
 > 2. How do you know the list is correct?
 >     How would you know if something changed and it fell out of date?
 {: .challenge}